neooffice/NeoOffice/README.txt

       "<source folder>/build/patch_install/*.dmg" - Patch installer for the Mac App Store version "<source folder>/build/patch_install3/*.dmg" - Patch installer for the Professional Edition version

-12. You can notarize the installers using Apple's notarization service by opening the "<source folder>/certs.mk" file that you created and setting the APPLEDEVELOPERID macro to the e-mail of your Apple Developer ID.
+12. You can notarize and staple the installer .dmg files built in the previous step using Apple's notarization service.
+First, open the "<source folder>/certs.mk" file that you created earlier and set the APPLEDEVELOPERID macro to the e-mail of your Apple Developer account.
 Then, invoke the following command:

-   make build.notarize_all

-   If you built patch installers, also invoke the following command:

-   make build.notarize_all_patches

-13. If you notarized the installers in the previous step and Apple has sent you  an e-mail saving that your installers were successfully notarized, "staple" Apple's notarization to the installers by invoking the following command:

    make build.staple_all